AgileScripts/RadarDetector/README.md

 # Resource Description

 RadarDetector is a resource that adds a radar dector to vehicles.
 It works by using the wk_wars2x radar script to detect Officers running radar.
 The script has configurable K Band and Ka Band.
-Ka Band is short range but 100% accurate while K Band is long range but has false alarms that are configurable.
+Ka-Band is short range but 100% accurate while K-Band is long range but has false alarm locaions that are configurable.

 ## How to Install